 The following selected financial data should be read together with our consolidated financial statements and the related notes and the discussion under "Management's Discussion and Analysis of Financial Condition and Results of Operations," which are included elsewhere in this prospectus.
-Effective as of January 2, 2008, Fifth Street Mezzanine Partners III, L.P. merged with and into Fifth Street Finance Corp.
-The financial information as of and for the period from inception (February 15, 2007) to September 30, 2007 and for the fiscal years ended September 30, 2008, 2009, 2010, and 2011, set forth below was derived from the audited consolidated financial statements and related notes for Fifth Street Mezzanine Partners III, L.P. and Fifth Street Finance Corp., respectively.
-The financial information at and for the nine months ended June 30, 2012 and 2011 was derived from our unaudited financial statements and related notes.
-In the opinion of management, all adjustments, consisting solely of normal recurring accruals, considered necessary for the fair presentation of financial statements for the interim periods, have been included.
+The financial information as of and for the fiscal years ended September 30, 2008, 2009, 2010, 2011 and 2012, set forth below was derived from our audited consolidated financial statements and related notes.
 The historical financial information below may not be indicative of our future performance.
-Our results for the interim period may not be indicative of our results for the full year.